MCPathology/NH2ST/README.md

 ### Step 3: Copy the gene list.
 The selected genes are stored in .npy files.
 Simply unzip the genes.zip file and place the .npy files into the corresponding directory (e.g., gene_INT.npy and gene_ZEN.npy should be placed in the HEST-1k directory).

+### Step 4: Download Pre-trained Weights
+Our model utilizes a pre-trained ResNet18 model to extract features.
+You can download the pre-trained weights from [resnet18](https://github.com/ozanciga/self-supervised-histopathology/releases/download/tenpercent/tenpercent_resnet18.ckpt).
+Please save the weights to the weights directory, as shown in the structure diagram above.

 ## Training and Testing
 - STNet